sagar448/Self-Driving-Car-3D-Simulator-With-CNN/README.md

 ```
 Note: You need to have sufficient knowledge about Reinforcment learning before progressing, this tutorial
 only explains the code it does not go into the theoretical details
-The links below help explain the theoretical other details I had problems with:
+The links below help explain the theoretical details as well as other details I had problems with:

 https://stats.stackexchange.com/questions/221402/understanding-the-role-of-the-discount-factor-in-reinforcement-learning
 http://mnemstudio.org/path-finding-q-learning-tutorial.htm